Sakura Masuki

-Sakura Masuki (舛木 さくら, Masuki Sakura) is a Japanese badminton player.
-She is a former member of the Japanese national team and plays for Hokuto Bank team.
-Masuki has won three titles on the BWF International Challenge circuit and was the runner-up at the 2025 Indonesia Masters Super 100 I. Masuki achieved a career-high world ranking of No. 65 on 23 September 2025.
+Sakura Masuki (舛木 さくら, Masuki Sakura) is a Japanese badminton player specializing in women's singles.
+A former member of the Japanese national team, she plays for the Hokuto Bank corporate badminton team under the coaching of former player Kanta Tsuneyama.

+Masuki began competing on the senior international circuit in 2024, winning her maiden title at the Irish Open later that year.
+She has since won six titles on the BWF International Challenge circuit, including consecutive victories at the Northern Marianas Open in 2025 and 2026, the Saipan International, and the Indonesia International.
+On the BWF World Tour, she finished as runner-up at the 2025 Indonesia Masters Super 100 I. Masuki achieved a career-high world ranking of No. 65 in September 2025.

 Career

 Masuki began playing badminton at age eight after her father introduced her to the sport.
 She played for Utsunomiya Chuo Junior and attended Kita Junior High School before entering Sakushin Gakuin High School, where she was the runner-up at the 2021 National High School Championships (Inter-High).
 After graduating, Masuki joined the Hokuto Bank badminton team to pursue professional badminton.

 In 2024, Masuki was selected for the Japanese national team and began competing on the senior international circuit.
-That year, she was the runner-up at the Northern Marianas Open and won her first international title at the Irish Open.
+In July, she reached the final of the Northern Marianas Open, finishing as the runner-up after losing to compatriot Kaoru Sugiyama.
+In November, she won her first international title at the Irish Open, defeating Canada's Rachel Chan in the final.

-In 2025, she began training under coach Kanta Tsuneyama, a former Japanese men's singles player.
-She won two more international titles that year at the Mexican International and the Northern Marianas Open.
-Masuki also finishing as the runner-up at the Super 100 Indonesia Masters.
-On 23 September 2025, she achieved a career-high world ranking of No. 65.
+In 2025, Masuki began training under former Japanese men's singles player Kanta Tsuneyama as her coach.
+Under his guidance, she won two titles: the Mexican International in May, defeating Shiori Ebihara, and the Northern Marianas Open in August, defeating South Korea's Park Ga-eun.
+In September, Masuki reached her first BWF World Tour final at the Super 100 Indonesia Masters, where she finished as the runner-up to Taiwan's Huang Yu-hsun.
+Following the tournament, she achieved a career-high world ranking of No. 65 on 23 September 2025.

+In July 2026, Masuki secured back-to-back titles in consecutive tournaments held in Saipan, Northern Mariana Islands.
+She successfully defended her women's singles title at the Northern Marianas Open and subsequently captured the Saipan International title, defeating compatriot Nodoka Sunakawa in both finals.
+Later that year, she captured the Indonesia International title by defeating Indonesia's Dalila Aghnia Puteri in straight games.